RAISE General Information

 To deliver against the objectives and high-level actions set out in RAISE Strategic Area Plans, a series of Locality Led Projects will be identified through an open call for projects.

-RAISE Call for Locality Led Projects - Call now closed
+Call for Locality Led Projects - Call 1

 Engagement with Children, Young People and Parents